Documentation Docs

 avgInArray

-Definition: avgInArray(questionName: expression, dataFieldName: string): number
+Definition: avgInArray(questionName: expression, dataFieldName: string, filter?: expression): number

-Example: "expression": "avgInArray({matrixdynamic}, 'quantity') > 10"
+Example: "expression": "avgInArray({matrixdynamic}, 'quantity', {quantity} > 0)"

 View Source Code